- What is an Ultra Short Term Fund?

 Generally, liquid funds are ideal for those having idle cash lying in their bank account and looking to invest in short term instruments.
 A liquid fund tends to give more returns than a savings bank account.
 Therefore, instead of parking excess funds in a bank, investors can choose these funds.
 For instance, if a person receives incentives, bonus, gifts from family, etc. can invest this money in these funds first to gain extra returns.

 Ultra short term funds are suitable for those looking for investment vehicles to park their excess surplus for up to 6 months.
-These funds can also be used for short term financial goals.
+These funds also suit short term financial goals.
 Furthermore, they can be used for Systematic Transfer Plans (STPs).
 Instead of investing a lump sum amount in equity funds, one can invest them in ultra short term funds and use STP to transfer a certain amount of money (daily, monthly or quarterly) to an equity fund.
 This way, one can earn returns on short term debt fund investment.
 At the same time, they can take advantage of SIP in equity funds.
 Also, it gives them the benefit of rupee cost averaging.

 Mutual fund investments can be made either online or offline.
 Through offline mode, one has to physically visit the AMC office, fill a form along with a cheque and submit the form.
 Similarly, the investor can also do it through an agent or distributor.
 Also, the investor can invest online through an agent or distributor platform.